UCHI-DB/rust-guide/docs/06_concurrency/03_concurrent_access.md

 } // write lock is dropped here
 ```

 In this example, RwLock allowed us to have many reader locks, while only allowing access to one write lock.
-Most of the time when you have a RwLock, it will be wrapped in an Arc, as it meant to be shared across threads.## Other Concurrency Primitives/ Tools
+Most of the time when you have a RwLock, it will be wrapped in an Arc, as it meant to be shared across threads.

+## Other Concurrency Primitives/ Tools

-We are not covering them here, but in addition to RwLocks, Rust uses AtomicPrimitives for safe concurrent access along with channels to use message passing between threads.
+We are not covering them here, but in addition to `RwLocks`, Rust uses [`AtomicPrimitives`](https://doc.rust-lang.org/std/sync/atomic/) for safe concurrent access along with channels to use message passing between threads.

 ## Interior Mutability